 The pasture is actively grazed by cows, so be ready to encounter some cattle when you get to the summit.
 The views and the cows combined with the relatively short length makes it a family-friendly hike and a favorite trail for our family and friends.

 If you’re looking for a full-day outing, check out our day trip itinerary that includes Bearwallow Mountain!

 Trail length: 2 miles roundtrip (an option for it to loop back or out and back)

 Difficulty: Moderate.
 There’s a gravel path that’s a bit easier than the trail.

 Elevation change: Almost 600 feet in elevation change.
 It’s a pretty steady climb, but not too steep.

 Drive time from downtown Asheville: 35 minutes

-Getting to Bearwallow Mountain Trail
+Directions to Bearwallow Mountain Trail

 Bearwallow Mountain is located near Gerton, NC.
 It’s southeast of Asheville on Highway 74, the route to Chimney Rock and Lake Lure.
 After passing Fairview you will turn right onto Bearwallow Mountain Road in Gerton.